Projects

 Directed edges by trip count

 Each month was modeled as a directed graph using NetworkX, where stations are nodes positioned by their real latitude and longitude.
 Trips between station pairs become directed edges, weighted by trip count.
-The graph layout mirrors actual geography — you can see the shape of NYC and Jersey City's waterfront in the network itself.
+The graph layout mirrors actual geography - you can see the shape of the Hudson waterfront in the network itself.

 Using Plotly interactive scatter plots for each month and basic data-munging, we observe which stations gain or lose prominence across seasons.
 Overlaying connection lines on the scatter plots reveals how inter-station connectivity shifts.